 “Are you ready?”
 JJ said, holding my camera at the ready so he could capture the experience.
 I couldn’t take photos of my first sak yant experience in Wat Bang Phra so this was a big perk.

 “Yes, as ready as I’ll ever be” I said, and laughed nervously awaiting the first impact.
 I could hear Ajarn Neng dipping the needle into the small vials of black ink made of charcoal, oils, and rumored to be infused with snake venom.
 I tried to breathe slowly as I waited, hunched over and hugging the triangle pillow.

 The weighted needle hit my back for the first time, and it was a sensation I’ve never felt before.
 I guess you can say that about all tattoos, but the placement of this tattoo, and the thinner area of muscle and skin on the spine and neck amplified the sensation.

 The ajarn went to work.
 Thousands of expertly aimed jabs struck over and over, working the ink into the sak yant design.
 But, as you can see, the sak yant was a blank guide and the blessings are coming straight out of Ajarn Neng’s mastery.

-Does a Sak Yant tattoo hurt?
+Is a Sak Yant bamboo tattoo painful?

 I will admit, compared to the first sak yant I received on my shoulder, the neck area fast became more painful.